-In the disease model of mental healthcare, we are treated as our diagnosis rather than an individual with concerns and issues.
+In the disease model of mental healthcare, we are treated as our diagnosis rather than individuals with concerns and issues.
 The traits, characteristics, and symptoms defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM) are subject to substantial deviations in definition, epidemiology, and treatment.
 Mental health experts maneuver among multiple types of depression, several anxiety disorders, nine obsessive-compulsive disorders, five types of stress response, and ten personality disorders sharing similar traits and symptomatology with varying degrees of impact.
 A cumulation of experts has social anxiety disorder comorbid with avoidant personality disorder, panic disorder, generalized anxiety disorder, depression, substance abuse, eating disorders, OCD, PTSD, and schizophrenia.
 Of U.S. adults with any mental disorder, in a one-year period, 14.4 percent have one disorder, 5.8 percent have two, and 6 percent have three or more.
 60% of those with anxiety also have depression and vice versa, and both are regularly comorbid with substance abuse.

 The disease model of mental health focuses on what is wrong with us.
 It is based on the history of our negative behavior.
 The Wellness Model emphasizes our character strengths, virtues, and attributes that generate the motivation, persistence, and perseverance to recover and pursue our goals and objectives.
 A battle is not won by focusing on incompetence and weakness; it is won by knowing and utilizing inherent strengths and attributes.
 That is how we successfully recover―with pride and self-reliance and determination―with the awareness of what we are capable of.

 All treatment programs are flawed to some extent; integration into a platform of approaches can compensate for that ineffectiveness.
 Let us use the example of cognitive-behavioral therapy.
 Almost 90 percent of the approaches to recovery involve cognitive-behavioral treatments.
 However, many critical studies dispute CBT’s efficacy, claiming it fares no better than non-CBT programs.
 They argue its effectiveness has deteriorated since its introduction, concluding it is no more successful than mindfulness-based therapy for depression and anxiety.